Rolls-Royce sponsored PhD scholarship – Computer vision and robot control for performing on-wing repair of aero-engines

 This project is in relation to the technical needs of Rolls-Royce to develop smart and robotic solutions to enable in-situ/on-wing repair and maintenance of gas turbine engines.

-At the Rolls-Royce UTC we have developed robotic systems capable to navigate into crammed/hazardous environments, and perform inspection and active operations such as machining.
+At the Rolls-Royce UTC at University of Nottingham we have developed robotic systems capable to navigate into crammed/hazardous environments and perform inspection and active operations such as machining.
 This is driven by the need to complete repair tasks without disassembly of industrial installations.
-We developed a series of continuum robots in both short (https://www.youtube.com/watch?v=tYOj0--0b0s) and long (https://mediaspace.nottingham.ac.uk/media/SeRArm/1_s5kneg0w) versions.
+We developed a series of continuum robots in both short and long versions.

-At the Rolls-Royce UTC we are developing the next generation of continuum robots and other robotic solutions to perform tasks within restrictive environments (https://www.rolls-royce.com/media/press-releases/2018/17-07-2018-rr-demonstrates-the-future-%20of-engine-maintenance-with-robots.aspx).
+At the Rolls-Royce UTC we are developing the next generation of continuum robots and other robotic solutions to perform tasks within restrictive environments.

 This project builds on these research/industrial successes and proposes computer vison and control solutions for automated robotic systems capable to be tele-operated using smart human-machine interfaces.

-This exciting PhD opportunity has a combination of academic and industrial challenges.
-Which will enhance the student’s ability to tackle complex intellectual and practical aspects of computer vision and robotics.
+This is an exciting PhD project that has a combination of academic and industrial challenges which will enhance the student’s ability to tackle complex intellectual and practical aspects of computer vision and robotics.

 We are seeking talented candidates with: